 The information on susceptibility to infection by SARS-CoV-2 of animal species kept for food and/or fur production originates from experimental infection studies and from reports of natural animal infections.
 The situation is dynamic and new information can be expected which may require updates to this guidance document.
-Thus, the information below is based on current knowledge as of 5th May 2021.
+Thus, the information below is based on current knowledge as of November 2020.

 The OIE regularly updates its Technical Factsheet on infection of animals with SARS-CoV-2 which includes a table listing all animals for which information of natural and experimental infection is available.
-Statements on "risk assessment" refer to transmission from human to animal, animal to human, and between animals and are based on current evidence arising from natural infection reports and experimental infection studies.
-There is no evidence that animals play a significant role in spreading SARS-CoV-2 to people.
-The risk of getting SARS-CoV-2 from animals is low for most individuals, but there is a higher risk for certain people including those working on mink farms.
+Statements on "risk assessment" refer to transmission from human to animal, animal to human, and between animals and are based on current evidence arising from natural infection reports and experimental infection studies.1